 Navigating the COVID-19 pandemic with a hearing loss is challenging, but as living through the pandemic becomes the new “normal” we need to adjust our lives and lifestyles.
+Many things have been impacted by COVID-19, hearing loss is not the exception.
 We are learning how important it is to take the necessary precautions to keep ourselves and the people around us safe.
-Wearing a face mask and/or face visor is not easy for everyone, especially for people with a hearing loss who wear hearing aids.
+Wearing a face mask and/or face visor is not easy for everyone, especially for people with hearing loss who wear hearing aids.
 This is one of a few challenges that are unique to people with hearing loss because:

 - They hear better with access to visual cues